-Aside from long battery life, the OnePlus Watch has some other nice features, including built-in GPS, heart-rate monitoring, factivity/sleep tracking, blood oxygen monitoring, music storage, and mic/speaker support for Bluetooth calls.
-It may have a mic and speaker, but you don't get a voice assistant.
+Aside from extended battery life, the OnePlus Watch has other nice features, including built-in GPS, heart-rate monitoring, factivity/sleep tracking, blood oxygen monitoring, music storage, and mic/speaker support for Bluetooth calls.
+Unfortunately, it may have a mic and speaker, but you don't get a voice assistant.
 The OnePlus Watch doesn't have an always-on display, either.
 Finally, you won't have support for NFC payments.

-The Samsung Galaxy Watch Active 2 hits all the right marks
+The Samsung Galaxy Watch Active 2 checks all the right boxes

 The watch comes in both a 40mm and 44mm case.
 If you opt for a standard Bluetooth model, it will come in an aluminum case.
 The LTE models come in a stainless steel case.
 Both variants offer a crisp AMOLED display and a digital rotating bezel for smooth navigation.
 You'll also appreciate that Samsung Galaxy Watch Active 2 bands are compatible with 20mm interchangeable straps.

 Samsung states that the Galaxy Watch Active 2 is equipped with a more accurate LED-based heart-rate monitor, an advanced accelerometer, and improved GPS accuracy.
-These are just a few reasons that it's one of the best smartwatches for fitness.
+These are just a few reasons it's one of the best smartwatches for fitness.
 It runs on Tizen OS, so you'll have an all-around smooth experience.
 It may not be a Wear OS watch like the new Galaxy Watch 4, but it's still very efficient.

-You'll find some other useful features on the Samsung Galaxy Watch Active 2.
-For example, it has an electrocardiogram (ECG) sensor, which can detect irregular heartbeats that may be a sign of a more serious condition.
-It can also provide blood pressure readings after completing the one-time calibration with a cuff-based blood pressure monitor.
+You'll find other useful features on the Samsung Galaxy Watch Active 2.
+For example, it has an electrocardiogram (ECG) sensor, which can detect irregular heartbeats that may signify a more serious condition.
+After completing the one-time calibration with a cuff-based blood pressure monitor, it can also provide blood pressure readings.

 OnePlus Watch vs. Samsung Galaxy Watch Active 2: Which should you buy?

 When the time comes to choose between the two, you'll want to consider a few key factors.
-While cost is often one of the main concerns, the Samsung Galaxy Watch Active 2 isn't wildly more expensive than the OnePlus Watch, so that's something to think about.
+Cost is often one of the main concerns.
+The Samsung Galaxy Watch Active 2 is a bit more expensive than the OnePlus Watch, so that's something to think about.
 The primary selling point of the OnePlus Watch is its stellar battery life.
-If you don't want to be bothered with frequent charging, this might be the right choice for you.
+If you don't want to be bothered with frequent charging, this might be the right option for you.
 Just remember that you're not getting the full smartwatch experience due to RTOS and the lack of app support.

 If you don't mind spending a bit of extra money for the full smartwatch experience, the Galaxy Watch Active 2 is the better pick.
 The only major drawback is more frequent charging, which some users may be able to live with.
-The OnePlus Watch may have copied the design, but it doesn't measure up to the real thing.
-In addition to a robust health and fitness tracking suite, you also get optional LTE connectivity, mobile payments, app support, and more.
-You can rest assured that you'll enjoy the full smartwatch experience with the Galaxy Watch Active 2.
+The OnePlus Watch may have copied the Active 2's design, but it doesn't measure up to the real thing.
+In addition to a robust health and fitness tracking suite, you also get optional LTE connectivity, NFC payments, app support, and more.

 Full smartwatch experience